isalb729/ds-kv/report.md

 Data are stored as key value pairs in files.
 Both key and value have the type of string.
 Data file operations can be found in `src/server/utils/data.go`.
 Normally a key value pair is only stored in one active data server and some of the standby data servers.

 Data are distributed to different data node by key.
-A basic hash method is applied to key and it determines which server the key goes to based on jump consistent hash.
+A basic hash method is applied to key and it determines which server the key goes to based on consistent hash.
 To make it more clear I'll give a simple example here.
 Suppose MSN is 137(default value), and two nodes are labelled 0 and 68.
 A key has a hash value of 1395665.
 Then divide the hash value by MSN and the remainder is 46.
 It's closer to 68 then to 0, so the key is stored in the server labelled 68.